Profile for Ollie Pears

 With the news that James Hetherton was to retire from training after 17 years, Ollie took the opportunity to take over James's yard in Norton, just over the river from Malton.
 He was granted his full licence and begin his training career in November 2007.

 His first winner came before the end of his first month, when 'Own Line' landed a chase race at Wetherby.
 He went on to record very decent winning strike rates of between 10% and 14% in subsequent years and has had winners up to Listed Class.
 He is adept with handicappers, having trained multiple winning horses like Jacbequick, Noodles Blue Boy, Powerful Pierre and Al Khan.
 However he also has enjoyed recent successes at higher grades with horses such as No Leaf Clover, Last Sovereign and Jade.
-He achieved 16 winners in 2017, a 10% strike rate.
+He regularly achieves around a 10% strike rate each season.